codeaholic-shub/ALGO-ADDICT/.github/issue_template.md

----
-Topic: Programming Topics
+Topic:   <!-- Programming Topics -->
-About: Suggest the naive solution and optimal solution to your code with Time Complexity
+About: <!-- Suggest the naive solution and optimal solution to your code with Time Complexity -->
-Name: YourName
+Name: <!-- Name -->
-Label: Feature Request
-Assignee: ''

----
+Label: <!-- feature request -->
+Assignee: <!-- ' ' -->

 Define You: